 Leader Line: 40 to 50 Lb clear monofilament leader or fluorocarbon leader.
 The heavier weight leader line helps serve as a shock absorber during aggressive strikes as well as additional abrasion resistance for the rough mouth of a catfish.

-Sinker/Weight: Egg sinkers or no roll sinker are preferred by most catfish anglers when fishing on anchor or suspend fishing cats with the slip sinker rig.
-For drift fishing consider using a snagless drift fishing sinker like the Team Catfish Smooth Operator Sinker.
+Sinker/Weight: Egg sinkers or no roll sinkers are preferred by most catfish anglers when fishing on anchor or suspend fishing cats with the slip sinker rig.
+For drift fishing consider using a Snagless drift fishing sinker like the Team Catfish Smooth Operator Sinker.

 How To Tie The Slip Sinker Rig